 “Every man’s life ends the same way.
 It is only the details of how he lived and how he died that distinguish one man from another.”

 There is truth to what Ernest Hemingway writes.
 The aftermath of a loved one’s suicide can prove extremely painful and challenging.
-In many ways, suicide is the manner of death that leaves loved one’s behind in the most aching and muddled state imaginable.
+In many ways, suicide is the manner of death that leaves loved ones behind in the most aching and muddled state imaginable.
 Life following the death of a loved one by suicide can be a bit more manageable when you understand what you are likely to face after this type of loss.

-Does Law Enforcement get Involved Following a Suicide?
+Does Law Enforcement Get Involved Following a Suicide?

 Yes, law enforcement does get involved following a suicide.
 The county coroner’s office will also get involved.
-The body initially will be transported to the coroner’s office for what is known as a forensics evaluation and possibly an autopsy.
+The body initially will be transported to the coroner’s office for what is known as a forensic evaluation and possibly an autopsy.

 If you discover the body of a loved one who appears to have committed suicide, you need to call emergency services at 911.
 Investigators may keep you away from the scene until the body is removed by the coroner.